okTurtles/dnschain/docs/Security-Model.md

 #### Comparing Thin Clients Techniques: SPV vs PoT

-A _thin client_ refers to software that downloads only a portion of the blockchain<sup>[1](https://en.bitcoin.it/w/index.php?title=Thin_Client_Security&oldid=56863)</sup>, thereby giving clients a greater ability to verify for themselves the authenticity of information that's within it.
+A _thin client_ (or a *light client*) refers to software that downloads only a portion of the blockchain<sup>[1](https://en.bitcoin.it/w/index.php?title=Thin_Client_Security&oldid=56863)</sup>, thereby giving clients a greater ability to verify for themselves the authenticity of information that's within it.

 The standard thin client protocol used by Bitcoin is called [Simple Payment Verification (SPV)](https://en.bitcoin.it/wiki/Thin_Client_Security).
 In this document, we will describe a new thin client protocol called _Proof of Transition (PoT)_.